Cattle slaughter in India

 India's beef industry is predominantly based on the slaughter of domesticated water buffaloes or carabeef.

-Cattle slaughter in India refers to the slaughter and consumption of bovine species in the country.
-It is a controversial practice due to the revered status of cattle among adherents of Dharmic religions like Hinduism, Jainism and Buddhism.
+The slaughter and consumption of cattle in India is controversial due to the revered status of bovines among adherents of Dharmic religions like Hinduism, Jainism and Buddhism.

 Though it is an acceptable source of meat in Abrahamic religions such as Islam, Christianity, and Judaism, many Hindus abstain from consuming beef due to cattle's high regard in Dharmic divinity.
 The association reflects the importance of cattle in Hindu and Jain culture and spirituality, as cattle have been an integral part of rural livelihoods as an economic necessity across Hindu, Jain, and Buddhist societies, along with council-hoods in India.
 Cattle slaughter has also been opposed by various Indian religions because of the ethical principle of Ahimsa (non-violence) and the belief in the unity of all life.
 Legislation against cattle slaughter is in place throughout most states and union territories of India.

 On 26 October 2005, the Supreme Court of India, in a landmark decision, upheld the constitutional validity of anti-cattle slaughter laws enacted by various state governments of India.

 20 out of 28 states in India had various laws regulating the act of slaughtering cattle, prohibiting the slaughter or sale of beef.
-The states of Arunachal Pradesh, Goa, Kerala, Meghalaya, Mizoram, Nagaland, Tripura and West Bengal, and the union terriories of Dadra and Nagar Haveli and Daman and Diu and Puducherry have no restrictions on cattle slaughter.
+The states of Arunachal Pradesh, Goa, Kerala, Meghalaya, Mizoram, Nagaland, Tripura and West Bengal, and the union territories of Dadra and Nagar Haveli and Daman and Diu and Puducherry have no restrictions on cattle slaughter.
 The ban in the union territories of Jammu and Kashmir and Ladakh was lifted in 2019.
 Meat on the bone, carcasses and half carcasses of buffalo are prohibited and are not permitted to be exported.
 Only the boneless meats of buffalo, goat, sheep and birds are permitted to be exported.